March Madness 2019: How to watch NCAA basketball tournament games live

 To get full access to every game you'll need to sign in with credentials (username and password) from a pay TV provider, typically your cable, satellite or live TV streaming service.

-If you don't sign in, you'll be limited to only a 3-hour preview, after which point you'll need to log in to continue watching games on TBS, TNT and TruTV.
-Games on CBS, meanwhile, don't require pay TV credentials so you can stream all of them for free.
+If you don't sign in, you'll be limited to only a 3-hour preview, after which point you'll need to log in to continue watching games on TBS.
+Games on CBS, meanwhile, don't require pay-TV credentials so you can stream all of them for free.

 What are my other streaming options?